+The carrying amount of cash and cash equivalents was \$10,877 as of June 30, 2019, which included \$7,501 held in the State of New Jersey Cash Management fund and \$3,369 in various accounts at Wells Fargo Bank.
 The carrying amount of cash and cash equivalents was \$13,305 as of June 30, 2018, which included \$14,199 held in the State of New Jersey Cash Management fund and \$(900) in various accounts at Wells Fargo Bank.
-The amount on deposit with Wells Fargo was \$2,609 as of June 30, 2018.
+The amount on deposit with Wells Fargo was \$6,340 and \$2,609, respectively, as of June 30, 2019 and 2018.
 Of the amounts on deposit at Wells Fargo Bank, \$250 was insured by the Federal Deposit Insurance Corporation (FDIC) and the amounts in excess of FDIC coverage were collateralized pursuant to New Jersey Statute 52:18-16-1.

 The College participates in the State of New Jersey Cash Management Fund wherein amounts also contributed by other State entities are combined into a large scale investment program.
 The operations of the State of New Jersey Cash Management Fund are governed by the provisions of the State Investment Council Regulations for the purpose of determining authorized investments.
 Statutes of the State of New Jersey and Regulations of the State Investment Council authorize the New Jersey Division of Investment to invest in obligations of the U.S. Treasury, agencies, and municipal or political subdivisions of the State, commercial paper, bankers acceptances, revenue obligations of public authorities, debt instruments of banks, collateralized notes, mortgages, certificates of deposit, repurchase agreements, equity, and convertible equity securities and other common types of investment securities.
 Investee institutions and organizations are prescribed by the statutes and regulations based on such criteria as minimum capital, dividend paying history, credit history and other evaluation factors.
-The fair value of the State of New Jersey Cash Management Fund is based on the number of shares held by the College and the market price of those shares as of June 30, 2018.
+The fair value of the State of New Jersey Cash Management Fund is based on the number of shares held by the College and the market price of those shares as of June 30, 2019 and 2018.
 The Cash Management Fund is unrated with a portfolio maturity of less than one year.

 The College has an investment policy approved by the Board of Trustees that establishes guidelines for permissible investments.
 The College may invest in equities, real estate assets, inflation hedge and fixed income assets.
-The Commonfund is a financial services group serving the educational and philanthropic community that holds and administers a series of investment funds for educational institutions meeting certain eligibility criteria.
-The College liquidated its investment in the Commonfund in fiscal year 2018.

-The College's investments as of June 30, 2018 were as follows:
+The College's investments as of June 30, 2019 and 2018 were as follows:

 Investments

-2018
+2019 2018

 Mutual funds:

-Domestic equities \$ 24,233
+Domestic equities \$ 23,807 24,233

-International equities 13,859
+International equities 14,068 13,859

-Fixed income 14,535
+Fixed income 17,307 14,535

-Mutual funds total 52,627
+Mutual funds total 55,182 52,627

-U.S. Treasury bonds and notes 10,444
+U.S. Treasury bonds and notes 9,909 10,444

-U.S. Government agencies 8,467
+U.S. Government agencies 4,654 8,467

-Corporate bonds 8,583
+Corporate bonds 7,262 8,583

-Municipal bonds 2,024
+Municipal bonds 1,966 2,024

-Commercial paper 1,435
+Commercial paper 1,759 1,435

-Certificates of deposit 8,348
+Certificates of deposit 7,082 8,348

-Exchange-traded funds 2,729
+Exchange-traded funds 3,583 2,729

 Money market fund 73

-Cash and cash equivalents 147
+Cash and cash equivalents 272 147

-Total \$ 94,877
+Total \$ 91,669 94,877